prashant-kikani/prashant-kikani.github.io/_posts/2021-10-09-crypto-is-inevitable.markdown

 <br/>

 I think all of these factors collectively will ensure a significant market share of crypto in tomorrow's economy.
 And again, it's worth saying that crypto may not be the biggest financial market of tomorrow's economy but for sure it'll be a major one.
 Crypto can very well be [the next big technological wave](https://prashantkikani.com/blog/next-wave).
+And the <a href="https://prashantkikani.com/blog/inflation" target="_blank">inflation</a> problem only strengthens its case.